Predicting drug-gene relations via analogy tasks with word embeddings: Discussion

-As we explored in this section, it was suggested that the high-dimensional representations of genes and drugs calculated from biomedical texts not only capture the simple drug-gene relations we sought to predict in this study, but also integrate broader higher-order information.
-In this specific analysis, predicted genes are closely related to the genes or symptoms that have direct molecular interactions with the target genes, or those that are alternative therapeutic targets for the target disease.
+In Table~\ref{tab:biology}, predicted genes in the \emph{ErbB signaling pathway} are closely related to the genes or symptoms that have direct molecular interactions with the target genes, or alternative therapeutic targets for the target disease.
+This may suggest that the high-dimensional representations of genes and drugs calculated from biomedical texts not only capture the simple drug-gene relations we aimed to predict in this study but also integrate broader, higher-order information.